-If you misdoubt me that I am not she, I know not how I shall assure you further, But I shall lose the grounds I work upon.
+Florence.
+The WIDOW'S house Enter HELENA and WIDOW HELENA If you misdoubt me that I am not she, I know not how I shall assure you further But I shall lose the grounds I work upon.

-Though my estate be fallen, I was well born,

-Nothing acquainted with these businesses; And would not put my reputation now In any staining act.
+WIDOW Though my estate be fall'n, I was well born, Nothing acquainted with these businesses; And would not put my reputation now In any staining act.

-Nor would I wish you.
+HELENA Nor would I wish you.

-First give me trust, the count he is my husband, And what to your sworn counsel I have spoken Is so from word to word; and then you cannot, By the good aid that I of you shall borrow, Err in bestowing it.
+FIRST give me trust the Count he is my husband, And what to your sworn counsel I have spoken Is so from word to word; and then you cannot, By the good aid that I of you shall borrow, Err in bestowing it.

-I should believe you; For you have show'd me that which well approves You're great in fortune.
+WIDOW I should believe you; For you have show'd me that which well approves Y'are great in fortune.

-Take this purse of gold, And let me buy your friendly help thus far, Which I will over-pay, and pay again When I have found it.
-The count he woos your daughter Lays down his wanton siege before her beauty, Resolv'd to carry her: let her in fine, consent, As we'll direct her how 'tis best to bear it.
-Now his important blood will naught deny That she'll demand: a ring the county wears, That downward hath succeeded in his house From son to son, some four or five descents Since the first father wore it: this ring he holds In most rich choice; yet, in his idle fire, To buy his will, it would not seem too dear, Howe'er repented after.
+HELENA Take this purse of gold, And let me buy your friendly help thus far, Which I will over-pay and pay again When I have found it.
+The Count he woos your daughter Lays down his wanton siege before her beauty, Resolv'd to carry her.
+Let her in fine consent, As we'll direct her how 'tis best to bear it.

+Now his important blood will nought deny That she'll demand.
+A ring the County wears That downward hath succeeded in his house From son to son some four or five descents Since the first father wore it.
+This ring he holds In most rich choice; yet, in his idle fire, To buy his will, it would not seem too dear, Howe'er repented after.

-Now I see The bottom of your purpose.
+WIDOW Now I see The bottom of your purpose.

-You see it lawful then: it is no more But that your daughter, ere she seems as won, Desires this ring; appoints him an encounter; In fine, delivers me to fill the time, Herself most chastely absent; after this, To marry her, I'll add three thousand crowns To what is pass'd already.
+HELENA You see it lawful then.
+It is no more But that your daughter, ere she seems as won, Desires this ring; appoints him an encounter; In fine, delivers me to fill the time, Herself most chastely absent.
+After this, To marry her, I'll add three thousand crowns To what is pass'd already.

-I have yielded:
+WIDOW I have yielded.

-Instruct my daughter how she shall persever, That time and place, with this deceit so lawful, May prove coherent.
-Every night he comes With musics of all sorts, and songs compos'd To her unworthiness: it nothing steads us To chide him from our eaves; for he persists, As if his life lay on 't.
+Instruct my daughter how she shall persever, That time and place with this deceit so lawful May prove coherent.
+Every night he comes With musics of all sorts, and songs compos'd To her unworthiness.
+It nothing steads us To chide him from our eaves, for he persists As if his life lay on 't.

-Why, then, to-night Let us assay our plot; which, if it speed, Is wicked meaning in a lawful deed, And lawful meaning in a lawful act; Where both not sin, and yet a sinful fact: But let's about it.
+HELENA Why then to-night Let us assay our plot; which, if it speed, Is wicked meaning in a lawful deed, And lawful meaning in a lawful act; Where both not sin, and yet a sinful fact.

-.
-Het 4.
+But let's about it.

+ACT IV.
-Without the Florentine camp.

-[Enter first Lord with five or six Soldiers in ambush.]
+Without the Florentine camp Enter SECOND FRENCH LORD with five or six other SOLDIERS in ambush

-He can come no other way but by this hedge-corner.
+SECOND LORD He can come no other way but by this hedge-corner.

 When you sally upon him, speak what terrible language you will; though you understand it not yourselves, no matter; for we must not seem to understand him, unless some one among us, whom we must produce for an interpreter.

-Good captain, let me be the interpreter.
+FIRST SOLDIER Good captain, let me be th' interpreter.

-Art not acquainted with him? knows he not thy voice?

-No, sir, I warrant you.
+SECOND LORD Art not acquainted with him?
+Knows he not thy voice?
+FIRST SOLDIER No, sir, I warrant you.

-But what linsey-woolsey has thou to speak to us again?

-E'en such as you speak to me.
+SECOND LORD But what linsey-woolsey has thou to speak to us again?
+FIRST SOLDIER E'en such as you speak to me.